So you have decided to launch a website in 2020. Congratulations!

 We see it all the time.
 A company launches a new website and loses all earned page and domain authority.
 Understanding even the basics of search engine optimization (SEO) can greatly improve your success on website launch day and is absolutely a key component to creating a successful site.
 Here are a few strategies to improve your SEO:

 - Keyword Research: You cannot stress the importance of this enough.
-Building out your website with Title Tags, Headings (H1, H2, H3), Alt Text, Meta Data, Copy, etc. Don’t know where to start?
+Building out your website with Title Tags, Headings (H1, H2, H3), Alt Text, Meta Descriptions, Copy, etc. Don’t know where to start?
 Tools like Ubersuggest, Google’s Keyword Planner and Google Correlate.
 Another good place – look at your competition.
 What are they ranking for?
 What are they allocating their spend for?
 The tricky part – finding a happy medium of highly competitive keywords and developing some longer tailed strings that can increase your brands exposure.

 - Content: Successful SEO relies heavily on consistent publishing of new and original content.
 This content helps your site remain relevant when crawled, and stay higher on search engine results pages.